 How will Mathematics and Informatics help you understand Nature?

 Life Sciences is one of the strategic research fields at the University of Helsinki.
-The multidisciplinary Master’s program in Life Science Informatics (L.S.I.) integrates research excellence and research infrastructures in the Helsinki Institute of Life Sciences (HiLIFE).
+The multidisciplinary Master’s Programme in Life Science Informatics (LSI) integrates research excellence and research infrastructures in the Helsinki Institute of Life Sciences (HiLIFE).
 As a student, you will gain access to active research communities on three campuses: Kumpula, Viikki, and Meilahti.
-The unique combination of study opportunities tailored to the offering of the three campuses provides an attractive educational profile.
+The unique combination of study opportunities tailored from the offering of the three campuses provides an attractive educational profile.

 - Have first class knowledge and capabilities for a career in life science research and in expert duties in the public and private sectors